Gypsy Joker Motorcycle Club: Norway

 pattern is similar to the patch-over of Joker MC and its assumed that the Jesters MC is a foothold for the club to establish a full Gypsy Joker MC chapter with the time.

-As of March 2025 a full chapter of Gypsy Joker MC is established in Brazil, and around the same time Jesters MC was established with a chapter in Norway.
-A Jester Crew have been observed in Norway as well from around the same time.
+As of March 2025 a full chapter of Gypsy Joker MC is established in Brazil.

 Brazil

-Gypsy Joker MC Brazil was officially established 17th of March 2025.
+Gypsy Joker MC Brazil was officially established 17 March 2025.

 Jesters MC Brazil still remains as a support club in the area.